How to Connect Microsoft SQL Server to Google Sheets

 With this data pipeline, you can export Google spreadsheets into your MS SQL Server.
 However, you cannot import data from MS SQL Server into Google Sheets.
 To do that, you would need a reverse ETL pipeline that can send data from the destination (MS SQL Server) back to the source (Google Sheets).

-However, most SalesOps and RevOps users only need to get data into a spreadsheet.
+Most non-technical teams like SalesOps and RevOps only need to get data into a spreadsheet.
 They’re rarely pushing spreadsheets back into databases or data warehouses.
-That’s why the simplicity and ease-of-use of Coefficient makes the most sense for them.
+That’s why the simplicity and ease-of-use of Coefficient makes the most sense for them

 With Coefficient, Ops users can bypass the complicated coding of Apps Script, and import SQL Server data into Google Sheets in a single click.
 In the rare case when they need to pushback entire spreadsheets to MS SQL Server, they can use Hevo Data as a supplementary tool.